caseyfenton/luma-diagnostics/README.md

 # LUMA API Image Diagnostics

-An automated diagnostic suite for troubleshooting image processing issues with the LUMA API.
+An unofficial diagnostic tool for troubleshooting image processing issues with the LUMA API.
 This tool provides a user-friendly wizard interface to run comprehensive tests and generate detailed reports.

+> **Note**: This is an independent, community-created tool and is not officially affiliated with or supported by LUMA Labs.
+While it's designed to help LUMA API users diagnose issues, it's maintained by the community.

 ## Features